cpjobling/eg-247-textbook/_sources/fourier_series/3/worksheet11.md

 # Worksheet 11

-## To accompany Chapter 4.3 Line Spectra and their Applications
+## To accompany Unit 4.3 Line Spectra and their Applications

 +++ {"slideshow": {"slide_type": "notes"}}